 Shhhh, listen close … what’s that sound?
 Is that yet another teacher friend bragging about their side hustle with VIPKID?
 If you feel out of the loop or just want to know more before you apply too, then you’ve come to the right place.
-We’re breaking down everything you need to know about VIPKID jobs including what it’s really like teaching ESL online, how to handle your schedule with a 12 hour time difference (and that’s just on the east coast) and what you must do to nail your interview.
+We break down everything you need to know about VIPKID jobs including what it’s really like teaching ESL online, how to handle your schedule with a 12 hour time difference (and that’s just on the east coast) and what you must do to nail your interview.
 Our sources?
 Teachers who’ve already gotten the gig and are loving the experience!

 What exactly is VIPKID?